SpartnerNL/Laravel-Excel/README.md

 Excel::load('file.csv')->select(array('column1', 'column4'))->toArray();
 ```

-The delimiter can be changed before the select chain.
+The delimiter can be changed right after the file load.
 The default delimiter is `,`.

 ```php
 Excel::load('file.csv')->setDelimiter(';')->toArray();